Follower neuron: In zebrafish

-In the midline of zebrafish, pioneer neurons grow slower, their growth cones tend to be shorter and wider than followers’ and have up to 50% more filopodia and while followers’ neurons filopodia are mostly forward oriented, pioneers’ are arranged in all directions.
+In the midline of zebrafish, pioneer neurons grow slower, their growth cones tend to be shorter and wider than followers’ and have up to 50% more filopodia.
+While follower neurons' filopodia are mostly forward oriented, pioneers’ are arranged in all directions.
 Studies in the neuromast show that followers establish topographic organization in it, dependent on the relative position of the cell body in its ganglion, while pioneers connect with posterior neuromasts, independently of their position in the ganglion.

-In zebrafish, the ablation of either the cell body or the axon of the pioneer FBMN (facial brachiomotor neuron), blocks the migration of the follower FBMNs.
-The FBMNs undergo several phases of migration: the first one, the early phase, from r5 to r6, is regulated by the ability of the first FBMN to migrate into r5 and maintain connections with follower FBMNs through its trailing axon.
+In zebrafish, the ablation of either the cell body or axon of the pioneer FBMN (facial branchiomotor neuron) blocks the migration of the follower FBMNs.
+The FBMNs undergo several phases of migration: the first phase, from r5 to r6, is regulated by the ability of the first FBMN to migrate into r5 and maintain connections with follower FBMNs through its trailing axon.
 The second phase, from r5 to r6, depends on interactions between FBMNs and the medial longitudinal fasciculus (MLF), as blocking MLF axons from entering the hindbrain can stall FBMN migration in r5.
 The first FBMN migrating on each side of the hindbrain often travels ahead of the following FBMNs and seems to send out more and longer projections into the neuroepithelial environment.
 This suggests that the first FBMN to migrate might act as a “pioneer” neuron that leads follower neurons through the hindbrain.
 The ablation of a second migrating FBMN cell causes some migration defects, which may be an indirect consequence of cutting the link between the pioneer and the follower neurons.
 In the cases where second cell ablation does not affect migration, it is plausible that the trailing axon of the pioneer neuron makes contact with another follower FBMN, which allows correct migration.
-It is hypothesized that the second cell is not important for having pioneer-like capacity but rather in being the closest FBMN to the pioneer, linking the pioneer to follower FBMNs.

-It is the cell bodies of the follower neurons that follow the axons of the pioneer neurons, instead of what it was thought before, however, it is preserved the idea that the initial pioneer axon tract is needed for guidance.
+It is hypothesized that the second cell is not important for its having pioneer-like capacity but in being the closest FBMN to the pioneer, linking the pioneer to follower FBMNs.
+It is the cell bodies of the follower neurons that follow the axons of the pioneer neurons, unlike previously thought, however, the idea that the initial pioneer axon tract is needed for guidance remains.